 Area Cleaning Appliance exterio or Stainless steel front Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Remove flecks of limescale, grease, starch and albumin (e.g. egg white) immediately.
 Corrosion can form under such flecks.
 Special stainless steel cleaning products suitable for hot surfaces are available from our after-sales service or from specialist retailers.
 Apply a very thin layer of the cleaning product with a soft cloth.
 Plastic Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.
 Painted surfaces Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Control panel Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.
 Door panels Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use a glass scraper or a stainless steel scouring pad.
 Door handle Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 If descaler comes into contact with the door handle, wipe it off immediately.
 Otherwise, any stains will not be able to be removed.
-Appliance interio r Enamelled sur- faces Hot soapy water or a vinegar solution: Clean with a dish cloth and then dry with a soft cloth.
-Soften baked-on food residues with a damp cloth and soapy water.
+Appliance interio ır Enamelled sur- faces Hot soapy water or a vinegar solution: Clean with a dish cloth and then dry with a soft cloth.
+Soften baked-on food remnants with a damp cloth and soapy water.
 Use stainless steel wire wool or oven cleaner to remove stubborn dirt.
-Leave the cooking compartment open to dry after cleaning.
+Caution!
+Never use oven cleaner in the cooking compartment when it is still warm.
+This may damage the enamel.
+Remove all food remnants from the cooking compartment and the appliance door before you next heat up the appliance.
+Leave the cooking compartment open to dry after cleaning it.
 Note: Food residues can cause white deposits to form.
 These are harmless and do not affect how the appliance works.
 Remove using lemon juice if required.

-Glass cover for the interior light- ing Hot soapy water: Clean with a dish cloth and then dry with a soft cloth. · If the cooking compartment is heavily soiled, use oven cleaner.
+Glass cover for the interior light- ing Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+If the cooking compartment is heavily soiled, use oven cleaner.
 Door seal Do not remove.
 Hot soapy water: Clean with a dish cloth.
 Do not scour.
-Stainless steel door cover Stainless steel cleaner: Observe the manufacturer's instructions.
-Do not use stainless steel care products.
+Door cover made from stainless steel: Use stainless steel cleaner.
+Follow the manufacturers' instructions.
+Do not use stainless steel care products. made from plastic: Clean using hot soapy water and a dish cloth.
+Dry with a soft cloth.
+Do not use glass cleaner or a glass scraper.
 Remove the door cover for cleaning.
 Stainless steel interior door frame Stainless steel cleaner: Observe the manufacturer's instructions.
 This can be used to remove discolouration.
 Do not use stainless steel care products.
 Rails Hot soapy water: Soak and clean with a dish cloth or brush.
 Pull-out system Hot soapy water: Clean with a dish cloth or a brush.
 Do not remove the lubricant while the pull-out rails are pulled out - it is best to clean them when they are pushed in.
 Do not clean in the dishwasher.
 Accessories Hot soapy water: Soak and clean with a dish cloth or brush.
 If there are heavy deposits of dirt, use a stainless steel scouring pad.